jnarag/teaspoon/README.md

 # teaspoon
 ***T**ools for **E**volution **A**nalysis of **S**erially-sampled **PO**pulati **ON**s*

-A package for sequence analysis of serially-sampled populations, implementing methods based on Bhatt *et al.* (2010; 2011) and Raghwani Bhatt *et al.* (2016).
+A package for sequence analysis of serially-sampled populations, implementing methods based on Bhatt *et al.* (2010; 2011) and Raghwani *et al.* (2016).
 This codebase is under development and not currently stable; users wanting to run analyses should use the existing Adapt-a-Rate v1.0 distribution (see below) and/or email the author, http://github.com/jnarag.

 ## Adapt-a-Rate